kamicane/elements/doc/elements.md

 ## map

-Creates a new array with the results of calling a provided function on every element in the elements collection
+Creates a new array with the results of calling a provided function on every element in the elements collection.

 ### Syntax